Rock ’n’ Roll has been performed in Basel, Birmingham, Brussels, Cologne, Cornwall, Essen, Gainesville, Leicester and San Francisco…

 Rock ’n’ Roll is dedicated to my wife, Ali, who did the energetic bit of the recordings while I just held the microphones and yelled instructions!
 The title of the piece just had to be…

-Rock ’n’ Roll was composed in 2004 at the composer’s studio and in the Electroacoustic Music Studios of the University of Birmingham (UK) was premiered on June 12, 2004 at the Sonic Arts Network (SAN) Conference in Leicester (UK).
-Thanks to Pete Batchelor for special adaptations of his Max patches. •• Rock ’n’ Roll is the work #1 of 4 that make up ReCycle which was premiered in its complete form on May 25, 2007 during the Klangfest festival produced by BEAST at the CBSO Centre in Birmingham (UK).
+Rock ’n’ Roll was realized in 2004 at the composer’s studio and in the Electroacoustic Music Studios of the University of Birmingham (UK) premiered on June 12, 2004 at the Sonic Arts Network (SAN) Conference in Leicester (UK).
+Thanks to Pete Batchelor for special adaptations of his Max patches. •• Rock ’n’ Roll is the work #1 of 4 that make up ReCycle which premiered in its complete form on May 25, 2007 during the Klangfest festival produced by BEAST at the CBSO Centre in Birmingham (UK).

 - June 12, 2004, Sonic Arts Network Conference, Leicester (England, UK)

 June 18, 2005Basel (Switzerland)